-HomeSecurity ToolsSecurity GuidesGUIDELINES FOR A SAFE CARNIVAL CELEBRATION
+HomeSecurity ToolsSecurity GuidesGUIDELINES FOR A SAFE CARNIVAL AND SUMMER - 2025

-Nevertheless, this celebration serves as a great opportunity for criminals.
-Large crowds of relaxed individuals become easy targets for illicit activities, and the security forces find themselves under heightened pressure due to increased demands.
+Nevertheless, this period becomes a great opportunity for criminals.
+Crowds of relaxed individuals become easy targets for illicit activities, and the security forces find themselves under heightened pressure due to increased demands.

 This situation leads to a sudden surge in various petty crimes, particularly property-related offenses.
-Street robberies, thefts, and mass robberies become more prevalent during this time.
+Street robberies, thefts, and mass robberies, particularly on the beaches and during heavy traffic, become more prevalent during this time.

 Scams also pose a significant risk, taking advantage of tourists’ unfamiliarity with the local customs and culture.
 To steer clear of such schemes, it is crucial to familiarize yourself with the typical practices of the locals, ensuring you are not susceptible to deception.

-The risks extend to various locations, including nightclubs, airports, subway stations, and even within vehicles.
+Beyond the beaches, pools, and the Carnival “blocos”, the risks increase in many other locations, including nightclubs, airports, subway stations, bus terminals, and even within vehicles.
 Even well-regulated establishments like hotels are not immune to being targeted.

 Therefore, exercising extreme caution in the upcoming weeks is strongly recommended.